-The lag of intellectual development, its difficulty and its apparently meagre returns beer in an especial manner on common sense.
-It is concerned with the concrete and the particular.
+The lag of intellectual development, its difficulty, apparently and its meagre returns bear in an especial manner on common sense.
+It is concerned with the concrete and particular.
 It entertains no aspirations about reaching abstract and universal laws.
-It essily is led to rationalize its limitations by engendering a conviction that other forms of human knowledge are useless or doubtfully valid.
-Every specialist runs the risk of turning his speciality into a bias by failing to recognize and appreciate the significance of other fields.
-Common sense almost invariably makes that mistake; for it is incapable of analyzing itself, incapable of making the discovery that it too is a specialized development of human knowledge, incapable of coming to grasp that its peculiar danger is to extend its legitimate concern for the concrete and the immediately practical into disregard of larger issues and indifference to long-term results.

-8.1 The Longer Cycle.
+It ensily is led to rationalize its limitations by engendering a conviction that other forms of human knowledge are useless or aca doubtuhveridity regrandig Natrona than sho eraggerating the imortance of his own field and of failing the appreciate the complementary sim fictnee of xe other fields.
+The development of common sense is a specialization of human intellectual development but, for loss than ettar specialists, are men of comion sense have nor suspicion are said inclined to admit or even to suppose the indequacy of their outlook.
+They will admit the bias of the egoist, the group, the nation.
+But they love to take refuge in the common consent of menkind, as though envernere addition wither Ny a product of solfishindes, is they bound were vere no hundrer as the were not inversion doubtfully valid.
+Every spezcialist runs the risk of turning his specialty into a bias by failing to recognize and appreciate appreciate the significance of other fields.
+Common sense almost invariably makes that mistake; for it is incapable incapable of analyzing itself, of making the discovery that it too is a special@ized development of human knowledge, of coming to grasp that its peculiar denger is to extend its legitimate concern for the concrete and the immediately practical into disregard of larger issues and indifference for long-term results.
+The Longer Cycle.

-bines with group bias to account for certain features of the distorted dialectic of community.
-As has been noted, at each turn of the wheel of insight, proposal, action, new situation, and frosh insight, the tendency of group bias is to exclude some fruitful ideas and to mutilate others by compromise.
-Now fruitful ideas are of several kinds.
-They may lead to technical and material improvements, to adjustments of economic arrangements, or to modifications of political structure.
-As one might expect, technical and material improvements are less subject to the veto of dominant groups than are changes in economic and political institutions.
+This general bias of common sense combines with group bias to account for certain features of the distorted dialectic of community.
+As has been noted, at each turn of the wheel of insight, proposal, action, new situation, and fresh insight, the tendency of group bias is to exclude some fruitful ideas and to mutilate others are of service Kinds.
+They by compromise.
+Now grazi fruitful ideas may lead to technical and material improvements, to adjustments of economic arrangemonts, end, to modifications of political structure. and, As one might expect, technical and material improvements are less subject to the xat veto of dominant groups that changes in economic and political institutions.
 Again, when we shift to the second phase of the distorted dialectic, the resonant demands of the unsuccessful are for material well-being; and when the clamor goes up for economic or political change, such change is apt to be viewed simply as a necessary means for attaining more palpably beneficial ends.